-Knee injuries are exceptionally common in today’s world.
-This is really no surprise as people are extremely active well into their advanced years.
+Arthroscopic knee surgery is often used to repair knee injuries, which are exceptionally common in today’s world.
+This is really no surprise, as people are extremely active well into their advanced years.
 Unfortunately, our joints are prone to deterioration as we age and the abuse of our bodies in our youth is not as well tolerated in our middle age and senior years.

 In particular, our knees have a disappointingly high tendency to develop mechanical problems with the shock absorbing cushion known as the meniscus.
 The meniscus is a tough, rubbery structure shaped like the letter “C” and is made of fibrocartilage which can tolerate great stress.
 There are actually two menisci in each of our knees; an outside (lateral) meniscus and an inside (medical) meniscus and they are positioned between the thigh bone (femur) and the shin bone (tibia).

 The end of the femur is basically round and the tibia is flat.
 The meniscus helps to transition the stresses created by activity from the round surface to the flat surface and are important in distributing the weight and impact loading that crosses the knee in daily activity.
 This is especially important during increased activity, as in sports, when the loads on the knee are enormous.
 The menisci add stability to the knee joint.
 They convert the surface of the tibia into a shallow “socket” which is more stable than it would be if just left flat.
 Without the menisci, the round femur would slide in a dysfunctional manner across the flat surface of the tibia.